New Scholarship Funded by Graphic Arts Alliance

 “PGSF is dedicated to promoting careers in the graphic arts, and we are pleased to provide this vehicle for GAA to do the same.”
 Said John Berthelsen, VP-Development for PGSF.
 “With the establishment of this endowment the GAA name will remain a perpetual testament of their dedication to the industry.”

-About GAA: Graphic Arts Alliance was launched in 2002 to help mid-sized printing and packaging companies take advantage of an average of $12,000 annually in vendor cash rebates and discounts that would typically only be available to $100 Million companies.
-GAA was founded by sixteen printers who wanted to unite for a common purpose of increasing their savings on materials and services.
+Graphic Arts Alliance was launched in 2002 to help mid-sized printing and packaging companies take advantage of an average of $12,000 annually in vendor cash rebates and discounts that would typically only be available to $100 Million companies.
+GAA was founded by sixteen printers who wanted to unite for the common purpose of increasing their savings on materials and services.
 All members are between the revenue range of $7MM and $75MM annually.
 Today there are 221 member companies with a combined total of over $5 billion in annual revenues.